siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 and likewise for the magnetic fields.

-Here "lossless" means the splitter is modeled as conserving total optical energy.
+Here "lossless" means the splitter is modeled as conserving total optical energy, so all energy is accounted for across the two output arms.
 Small real losses do not change the core result being tested, and in a well-aligned setup they are negligible compared with the claimed factor-of-two speed difference.

 The factor $1/\sqrt 2$ appears because the splitter divides the incoming energy into two equal beams.
-Energy density is a positive quadratic quantity in the field amplitudes, so halving the energy means scaling the field amplitudes by
+Energy density is a positive quadratic quantity in the field *amplitudes*, so halving the energy means scaling the field amplitudes by
 $1/\sqrt 2$, not by $1/2$.
 The same factor is written on both the electric and magnetic fields because they are modeled as vector fields and enter the electromagnetic energy density quadratically.